rj138xc/IS437_final_project/README.md

 # IS437 Final Project

 For this project I made a basic website for a humane society or simple veterinarian office.
 Information for the organization would be stored in four tables- Users, Transactions, Animals, and Events.
-Employees can log in and are able to create, read, update, or delete animal records.
+Employees can log in and are able to create, read, or update animal records.
 They can also create, read, and update info regarding certain events such as animal care/procedures or a user bringing in a new animal.
 General users that are not employees can view the general information about the organization, and the different animals available for adoption.
-In order to donate, adopt, or request other information they must log in as a customer.
+In order to donate, adopt, schedule an appointment they must log in as a customer.

 ## Use Cases:
 * A user views the animals available for adoption